 Can I run VPN both for remote access and site-to-site on the same router?

 Often yes, but it can add complexity.
 Plan your IP addressing carefully to avoid route conflicts and test thoroughly to ensure both VPN types don’t interfere with each other.
-Proton vpn edge extension for browser-based Proton VPN: setup, features, privacy tips, and performance guide

 What should I do if my VPN keeps disconnecting?

 Check for IPsec rekey timing issues, ensure keepalive on the VPN peers, confirm stable internet connectivity, review MTU settings, and verify there are no firewall blocks causing intermittent drops.
+Purevpn extension chrome setup and optimization for secure browsing, geo-spoofing, and fast streaming 2026

 Do I need a dedicated device for VPN performance?